renpy/renpy/sphinx/source/python.rst

 ``hide``

-    If given the hide modifier, the python statement will run the code in an anonymous scope.
+    If given the hide modifier, the python statement will run the block of Python in an anonymous scope.
 The scope will be lost when the python block terminates.

-    This allows python code to use temporary variables that can't be saved - but it means that the store needs to be accessed as fields on the store object, rather than directly.
+    This allows Python to use temporary variables that can't be saved - but it means that the store needs to be accessed as fields on the store object, rather than directly.

 ``in``

    The ``in`` modifier takes a name.
-Instead of executing in the default store, the python code will execute in the store that name.
+Instead of executing in the default store, the Python will execute in the store with that name.

 One-line Python Statement
 -------------------------

-A common case is to have a single line of python that runs in the default store.
-For example, a python one-liner can be used to initialize or update a flag.
-To make writing python one-liners more convenient, there is the one-line python statement.
+A common case is to have a single line of Oython that runs in the default store.
+For example, a Python one-liner can be used to initialize or update a flag.
+To make writing Python one-liners more convenient, there is the one-line python statement.

-The one-line python statement begins with the dollar-sign ($) character, and contains all of the code on that line.
+The one-line python statement begins with the dollar-sign ($) character, and contains everything else on that line.
 Here are some example of python one-liners::

     # Set a flag.